vinceimbat/vinceimbat/content/thoughts/my life goals master list.md

 ## Primary focus

+- [ ] [S] I have researched and made necessary changes for our couple financial system.
+- [ ] [R] I have introduced a daily exercise habit that isn't walking.
 - [ ] [S] I have updated four OVIC overviews assigned to me and sent them.
+- [ ] [O] I have started prototyping conversations and experiences to help me clarify my direction in life.
+- [ ] [CR] I have read Writing Alone and With Others Part I and Part III to find and develop my most authentic voice.
 - [ ] [CO] I have assisted Lea in starting a life design project to help her design her best life and work.
-- [ ] [CR] I have read Writing Alone and With Others Part I and Part III to find and develop my most authentic voice.
-- [ ] [R] I have introduced a daily exercise habit that isn't walking.
-- [ ] [R]I have transformed my simple abode into a place where I am inspired to live my best life every day and welcome the most important people in my life.

 ## 2024 Done